Skatterbrainz/Terminal/README.md

 * Make a GitHub repository
 * Copy your image files into the repo
-* Copy the URL for use in your profiles.json
+* Copy the URL for each image file to use in your profiles.json

 Cheers!